Ira and Evelyn’s Marriage

 “No really.
 Go ahead.”

 “I keep trying to think nice thoughts about them.
 I’ve exaggerated the way I’ve described them to you.
 Things aren’t that bad.
-Still it’s bugging me.”
+Still it’s bugging me.
+Like something is really wrong.
+I don’t know what it really is but it’s something.”

 “Stick to whether they love each other.
+Whether they do or don’t.
 Not whose fault it is.”
 There is a bit of scorn in his voice.

 “It isn’t just me.
-A lot of the girls in the dorm talk about the same thing, trying to make sense of what’s going on with their parents.
-Whether they love each other but especially who’s to blame.”
+A lot of the girls in the dorm talk about the same thing, Try to make sense of what’s going on with their parents.
+Whether they love each other but especially who’s to blame.
+You think that’s nothing but you’re wrong.”

 She goes to the kitchen.
 He watches her from the living room.
-She opens a cabinet.
-Bumble Bee tuna fish, some canned string beans, corn, asparagus.
+She opens a cabinet: Bumble Bee tuna fish, some canned string beans, corn, asparagus.
 Nothing appeals to her.
+She wishes she was home.
+Even in the dorm.
+She could go to the candy machine.
 She closes the cabinet and moves on to another, where she finds the glasses.
 She turns on the cold water, sticks her finger under the stream, waiting for it to get colder.
 Satisfied, she fills up her glass and takes a sip, then another sip, then she gulps down the entire glass.
 All the while, her thoughts play like an endless loop in her mind.

 “Shrinks are making a good living off of all of this,” he tells her.